Writing a Plugin

 }

-7. Publishing to a Marketplace
+7. Publish to a Marketplace

 Tips

-• Test skills interactively by loading the plugin locally with --plugin before publishing.
+• Test locally with --plugin before publishing